Warning: Undefined array key "JoFxoDCS7RGy" in /www/wwwroot/mustbehealth.com/wp-content/themes/soledad/header.php on line 142

 Illinois Division of Insurance coverage fines 4 main insurers greater than $2 million for psychological well being parity violations

 The Psychological Well being Parity and Dependancy Fairness Act, a federal regulation that was enacted in 2008 (and expanded by the ACA to incorporate particular person market plans), requires well being insurers to cowl psychological well being and substance abuse remedy — assuming they cowl such remedy in any respect — with the identical protection guidelines and limitations that they use for medical/surgical care.
-Giant group plans are usually not required to cowl psychological well being and substance abuse remedy (but when they do, they need to accomplish that in the identical method that they cowl medical/surgical care), however the ACA does require particular person and small group plans to cowl psychological well being and substance abuse care as an important well being profit.
+Giant group plans should not required to cowl psychological well being and substance abuse remedy (but when they do, they have to accomplish that in the identical method that they cowl medical/surgical care), however the ACA does require particular person and small group plans to cowl psychological well being and substance abuse care as an important well being profit.

 22 states, DC sue to dam Trump administration’s elimination of LGBTQ healthcare nondiscrimination protections